ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 5-year-old is between 2200-2500.
 So our definition of common words is quite restrictive, and we might miss some words that are common in the context of the children’s environment.
-These differences in environment might also explain the large fluctuations between transcript recordings.
+These differences in environment might also esxplain the large fluctuations between transcript recordings.
 Of course, you can always look for a more extensive list of common words, or even create your own list based on the data you have.
 You can try to redefine the list of common words, rerun the analysis. and see if the results change.

 # Conclusion